Sovereign-Labs/sovereign-sdk/README.md

 Sovereign is a free and open-source toolkit for building zk-rollups **that is currently under development**.
 Sovereign consists of three logical components.

-1. The Sovereign SDK
+1. Sovereign Core, which defines a minimal interface for zk-rollups
-1. The Sovereign Module System
+1. The Sovereign Module System, an opinionated framework for building rollups with Sovereign Core
-1. The full node implementation
+1. The Sovereign Full Node, a client implementation capable of running any rollup which implements the interfaces defined by Sovereign Core

-### The Sovereign SDK: the Core Abstractions
+### Sovereign Core: the rollup interface

-At the heart of Sovereign is the [Sovereign SDK](./sdk/specs/overview.md), which defines the _interfaces_ that rollups must implement.
+At the heart of Sovereign is [Sovereign Core](./core/specs/overview.md), which defines the _interfaces_ that rollups must implement.
 In the Sovereign SDK, we define a zk-rollup as the combination of three components:

-1. A [State Transition Function](./sdk/specs/interfaces/stf.md) ("STF") which defines the "business logic" of the rollup
+1. A [State Transition Function](./core/specs/interfaces/stf.md) ("STF") which defines the "business logic" of the rollup
-1. A [Data Availability Layer](./sdk/specs/interfaces/da.md) ("DA layer") which determines the set of transactions that are fed to the state transition function
+1. A [Data Availability Layer](./core/specs/interfaces/da.md) ("DA layer") which determines the set of transactions that are fed to the state transition function
 1. A Zero Knowledge proving system (aka "Zero Knowledge Virtual Machine" or "ZKVM"), which takes the compiled rollup code and produces succinct proofs that the logic has been executed correctly.